GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 (where do users abandon your checkout flow?) and [events](https://developers.google.com/analytics/devguides/collection/gtagjs/events)
 (what actions do users take when interacting with your forms?)
-* **Website performance**: [user-centric metrics](/user-centric-performance-metrics) (Are your checkout pages slow to load and, if so — what's the cause?).
+* **Website performance**: [user-centric metrics](/user-centric-performance-metrics) (Are your checkout pages slow to load and, if so—what's the cause?).

 Page analytics, interaction analytics and real user performance measurement become especially valuable when combined with server logs, conversion data and A/B testing, enabling you to answer